 - Places the child’s needs above his or her own needs or desires

 Depending on the age of the child, his or her preference will also be considered.

 Child Support Attorney Jacksonville Florida

 Are you looking for the best child support lawyers in Jacksonville FL?
-If so, the experienced lawyers at Hardesty, Tyde, Green, and Ashton P.A. are here to help.
+If so, the experienced lawyers at Hardesty, Tyde, Green, Ashton & Clifton P.A. are here to help.
 The State of Florida dictates the amount of money a parent will be required to pay for child support according to the Child Support Guidelines.

 However, other factors will be considered when determining child support payments.
 Parents must consider health insurance and daycare expenses as part of the overall child support calculation.
 The parties must also contemplate out-of-pocket expenses that are not otherwise covered by insurance and expenses related to extracurricular activities.

 Custody and parenting time are important considerations in a divorce.
 What most parents may not realize is that divorce is just as stressful on the children (if not harder) as it is on the adults.
 Not only do they pick up on the tension, but they feel also feel anger, hurt, and may even be caught in the middle of their parent’s conflict.